Really-Simple-Plugins/complianz-gdpr/readme.txt

 = Love Complianz GDPR? =
 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the premium version = Premium features =
+* Cookie statistics: see how many visitors accept, decline, or do not need a cookie warning at all
 * Customized and legally validated privacy statement, disclaimer, processing agreements, dataleak reporting tools, created by the Dutch law firm ICTRecht Groningen
 * Geo ip cookie warning: show the cookie warning only to visitors from countries with a cookie law
 * Respects Do Not track settings in users browsers